 After working on collaborative document management and meeting features, we moved into a 10,000 feet-esque budget management tool.
 The idea was to help assign tasks based on workload and get the higher view of budget on a project by project basis.
 If we could tie an application such as 10,000 feet to an application like Trello, and have the two inform each other, a manager could better assign tasks to reduce overhead.

 A Build Left Unfinished

 ANGL never grew beyond that initial group of beta testers.
 Feedback was positive and users seemed genuinely intrigued by the usefulness of the application.
 This was my first experience with a failed startup.
-I believe the idea was sound, and have even recently lost a talented designer hire to a startup doing the exact thing ANGL was attempting, six years after it’s failure.
+I believe the idea was sound, and have even recently lost a talented designer hire to a startup doing the exact thing ANGL was attempting, six years after its failure.

 For my part, I believe we had mismanaged our product meetings.
 We were so focused on building the next feature or completely reworking the flow of current features, that we neglected the sales aspect and didn’t iterate features in a business conscious way.
 Our decisions weren’t based on improving the bottom line or honing our core task manager to be the ultimate tool that our construction-based users need, instead we kept adding and adding secondary products.

 In my current position at THIRDHOME, we base all big ticket tasks on a product team with multiple voices, a COO to voice business concerns, a CTO and Director of Development to voice tech concerns, and myself running UI/UX to give voice to users.
-With ANGL, the CEO came to us energetic with a new idea and we’d throw ourselves into building without setting metrics for success or seeing if our newest feature had time to get traction.
+With ANGL, the CEO came to us energetic with a new idea and we’d thrown ourselves into building without setting metrics for success or seeing if our newest feature had time to get traction.

-Going forward, setting up a Product Team that helps craft the application with multiple voices, viewpoints, and well defined testing and metrics for success, is the way we insist on building.
+Going forward, setting up a Product Team that helps craft the application with multiple voices, viewpoints, and well-defined testing and metrics for success, is the way we insist on building.